 Protection of drinking water is everyone's responsibility.
-You can help protect your community's drinking water source in several ways: Eliminate excess use of lawn and garden fertilizers and pesticides-they contain hazardous chemicals that can reach your
+You can help protect your community's drinking water source in several ways:

-- drinking water source.
-Pick up after your pets. - If you have your own septic system, properly maintain your system to reduce leaching to water sources. - Dispose of chemicals properly; take used motor oil to a recycling center.
+- Eliminate excess use of lawn and garden fertilizers and pesticides-they contain hazardous chemicals that can reach your drinking water source. - Pick up after your pets. - Prevent Septic system leaching to water sources. - Dispose of chemicals properly; take used motor oil to a recycling center.

-WATER CONSERVATION TIPS Did you know that the average U.S. household uses approximately 400 gallons of water per day or 100 gallons per person per day?
-Luckily, there are many low-cost and no-cost ways to conserve water.
-Small changes can make a big difference-try one today and soon it will be-come second nature.
+WATER CONSERVATION TIPS

+Did you know that the average U.S. household uses approximately 400 gallons of water per day or 100 gallons per person per day?
+Luckily, there are many low -cost and no-cost ways to conserve water.
+Small changes can make a big difference-try one today and soon it will become second nature.